Understanding Heat Stroke in Cats and How to Prevent It

 Cats love to explore outside and take in the world around them.
 During warmer months, it is important to make sure your cat stays as cool as possible.
 Many breeds of cats have fur that can make it hard to decrease their body temperature in hot weather.
 When a cat becomes severely overheated, it can have a heat stroke which can turn into a serious medical condition if left untreated.

-The Difference Between Heat Exhaustion and Heat Stroke
+The Difference Between Heat Exhaustion and Heat Stroke in Cats

 Heat exhaustion occurs before heat stroke.
 Similar scenarios can cause both heat exhaustion and heat stroke, but the symptoms are different for the two conditions.
 Heat exhaustion is when a cat has become overheated but their body still has time to recover.